lukevella/rallly/apps/landing/src/posts/rallly-3-0.md

 ## Conclusion

-That's it for now.
 Thanks for following along and I really hope you like the new version.
 If you have any [feedback](mailto:feedback@rallly.co) I'd love to hear from you.